fukata/wp-exif-view/readme.txt

 Tags: images,exif
 Requires at least: 2.9.2
 Tested up to: 2.9.2
-Stable tag: 1.2.2
+Stable tag: 1.2.3

-画像のEXIF情報を記事本文内に埋め込む。
+Image EXIF information embedded within the body of the post.

 == Description ==

-当プラグインは、本文記事内にショートコードで指定することによりアップロードされた画像ファイルのEXIF情報を埋め込む。
+This plugin, the uploaded image file specified by the short code to embed EXIF information in the post text.

-現在指定可能な項目一覧
+Available tags

-* ファイル名
+* File Name
-* ファイルサイズ
+* File Size
-* 画像サイズ（縦）
+* Image Height
-* 画像サイズ（横）
+* Image Width
 * MimeType
-* 撮影日時
+* Date Taken
-* カメラメーカー
+* Camera Maker
-* カメラモデル
+* Camera Model
-* レンズ名
+* Lens Name
-* ISO値
+* ISO
-* 露出値
+* Exposure
-* F値
+* F
 * CCDWidth
-* ユーザコメント
+* User Comment
-* ソフトウェア
+* Software
-* アーティスト
+* Artist
 * Copyright
-* ファームウェアバージョン
+* Firmware Version

 == Installation ==

-1. 解凍後、フォルダ「wp-exif-view/」をディレクトリ「/wp-content/plugins/」にアップロードする。
+1. After extract, the folder "wp-exif-view/" directory to "/wp-content/plugins/" to upload.
-2. 管理画面よりプラグイン「WPExifView」をアクティベートを行う。
+2. plugins from admin "WPExifView" to activate.
-3. 記事本文内に[exif img="[画像ファイルパス]"]を埋め込む。imgには画像アップロードディレクトリ以下のパスを指定すること。
+3. in the post text [exif img="[path to image file]"] embedded. img to the path below to upload the image.

 == Frequently Asked Questions ==

-現在なし
+None

 == Screenshots ==